sph-mn/sph-sc-lib/readme.md

 * i-array: a fixed size array type with variable length content that makes iteration easier to code
 * imht-set: a minimal, macro-based fixed size hash-table data structure for sets of integers
 * memreg: track heap memory allocations in function scope
-* mi-list: a minimal, macro-based linked list
+* mi-list: a basic, macro-based linked list
 * queue: a minimal queue for any data type
 * quicksort: a generic implementation for arrays of any type
 * spline-path: interpolated 2d paths between given points